jerryliangxia/portfolio-v2/posts/game-dev.md

 }
 ```

-The minotaur is simple - attack whoever is holding the treasure, otherwise, attack the closest adventurer.
+The minotaur logic is: attack whoever is holding the treasure, otherwise attack the closest adventurer.

-In HTN, there is a `Plan()` function that processes the world state and reduces composite tasks to a list of primitive ones.
+In HTN, there is a `Plan()` method that processes the world state and reduces composite tasks to primitive ones.
 In this project, these composite tasks are `TakeDamage`, `StealTreasure` and `AttackMinotaur`.

 The first adventurer who spawns will be assigned `StealTreasure`.
-All others distract the minotaur (`AttackMinotaur`), which either means throwing rocks from afar or swinging their sword, depending on their assigned role.
+All others distract the minotaur (`AttackMinotaur`), which means (1) throwing rocks or (2) swinging their sword.

-The minotaur has a radius attack, meaning any adventurer in a radius `r` of the minotaur takes damage.
-If so, they fail their current task and immediately begin a `TakeDamage` composite task, which involves some stalling so the minotaur can seek their next target.
+The minotaur has a radius attack.
+If damaged, the adventurer will fail their current task and begin a `TakeDamage` composite task, which stalls them so the minotaur can seek their next target.
 Once `TakeDamage` is completed, they backtrack to their original task.

-The `BeAdventurer` tree is shown below:
+The `BeAdventurer` tree:

 ```
 BeAdventurer